 - Bodybuilders who simply prefer to eat every 2-3 hours

-If you know anyone like this, then they'll be smiling ear-to-ear when they unwrap their present to find a 6 Pack Fitness Meal Management Bag:
+If you know anyone like this, then they’ll be smiling ear-to-ear when they unwrap their present to find an IsoBag Meal Prep Lunch Box:

 This bag has separate compartments that will insulate 3 large meals plus drinks, snacks, and supplements, keeping them fresh throughout the day.

 An additional small gift you could buy to complement the meal management bag would a pill organizer.

 It’s inexpensive but can provide a lot of value to the bodybuilder on the go.

 Lifting straps make it much easier to hold onto heavier weights for longer periods of time.